-The Management, through analysis of performance of each outlet on a regular basis, identifies the saleable products of each outlet where emphasis is given to the importance of speed and the critical lead time in order to meet market demand and remain competitive.
+The Management, through analysis of performance of each outlet on a regular basis, constantly reviews and identifies bestselling products.
+These reviews allow actions to be carried out to ensure speedy product replenishment in order to meet market demand.
 Communication in all areas of the business is vital so that an immediate remedy is introduced for any issue identified.

-The Management recognizes that poor supply chain management is a big risk to the survival of the Group.
+We recognize that poor execution in supply chain management is a big risk to the survival of the Group.
 Besides maintaining a strong professional relationship with our existing suppliers, sourcing for new suppliers that are capable of meeting our requirements is equally important.
 This is a continuous effort by the Management where supplier performance is reviewed on a regular basis.

-Significant effort and time were invested in e-commerce platforms and marketplaces to expand the sales channel to cater for the increasing trend of online shopping.
-The Management continuously reviews its digital marketing strategies to build brand awareness and to generate new leads for our businesses.
+At the same time, we also invest significant effort and time in improving our service delivery in e-commerce platforms and marketplaces in order to meet ever-increasing demand for online shopping.
+The Management continuously reviews our digital marketing strategies to build brand awareness and to generate new leads for our businesses.